vaidyt/BRep2D/README.md

 Plot Script:
 - drawGeometry.m - Contains a simple MATLAB script to visualize the input and output files
-- RoundedRectangle.Txt / BowTie.out - Input / Output file for the Rounded Rectangle Geometry
+- RoundedRectangle.Txt / RoundedRectangle.out - Input / Output file for the Rounded Rectangle Geometry
 - BowTie.Txt / BowTie.out - Input / Output file for the BowTie Geometry

 ### TODOs